nulleins/kontopro/README.md

-The Account entity has a companion object that acts as a factory for Accounts: given an event stream detailing the historical events that have happened to an Account instance, the factory will reconstruct the entity to its current state (projection); this is accomplished via a left-fold operation on the sequence, successively applying each event to the previously-constructed Account entity (`applyEvent ( account: Account, event: AccountEvent)')
+The Account entity has a companion object that acts as a factory for Accounts: given an event stream detailing the historical events that have happened to an Account instance, the factory will reconstruct the entity to its current state (projection); this is accomplished via a left-fold operation on the sequence, successively applying each event to the previously-constructed Account entity (`applyEvent ( account: Account, event: AccountEvent)`)

-In the code below, public methods designed to be called by an application or domain service of of the type `f: Seq[DomainEvent]', and internal state-effecting methods, used by the event applying factory, are of visibility `protected[model]' and return a new instance of the entity: these internal methods should protect the entity's invariant via assertions (require clauses), whereas the public methods should return an error event specifying the invalid application
+In the Account class, public methods designed to be called by an application or domain service of of the type `f: Seq[DomainEvent]`, and internal state-effecting methods, used by the event applying factory, are of visibility `protected[model]` and return a new instance of the entity: these internal methods should protect the entity's invariant via assertions (require clauses), whereas the public methods should return an error event specifying the invalid application

-[AR] (Evans): An AGGREGATE is a cluster of associated objects that we treat as a unit for the purpose of data changes.
+\[AR\] (Evans): An AGGREGATE is a cluster of associated objects that we treat as a unit for the purpose of data changes.
 Each AGGREGATE has a root and a boundary.
 The boundary defines what is inside the AGGREGATE.
 The root is a single, specific ENTITY contained in the AGGREGATE.
 The root is the only member of the AGGREGATE that outside objects are allowed to hold references to